romanzipp/Wanderer/README.md

   <img src="wordmark.png" />
 </p>

-⚠️ This project is a work in progress ⚠️
+⚠️ This project is a work in progress ⚠️ See [**Development Project**](https://github.com/users/romanzipp/projects/2/views/1) for more details.

 ## Features